 Call an Ambulance

-Edited by Train Wreck, Eng, Maria, VisiHow and 1 other
+Edited by Train Wreck, Eng, Maria, VisiHow

 If you ever find yourself in an emergency or as a witness to an emergency, it's very important to know how you can contact emergency services, whether you are in need of police, fire, or ambulatory services.
 In this article, we will be discussing ambulatory services -- when you may need an ambulance, as well as how to make the call, and what information you may need to provide.

 An ambulance should be called in a serious or life-threatening emergency only.
 If the person in question is not breathing, is not responsive, is not moving, is losing a lot of blood, or is experiencing symptoms of a serious nature, an ambulance should always be called.
 Often, your instinct could be the best decision.
 Since it is best to be safe, if you are unsure, it may be a good idea to contact emergency services and explain the situation.
 If you think an ambulance may be needed, you should place the call to emergency services immediately.
 You may be able to provide some care for the affected person while you are on the phone with emergency services, but help should be requested right away.

 How do you call an ambulance?

 In many countries, there is a special telephone number for emergency services, including police, fire, and ambulance.
 This number may be different depending on the country you are in.
 Some countries may not have a national number and use only local numbers.
 It is important to have this information on hand in case it is needed.

 When you make the call for an ambulance, you will need a some important information.
 Remember to remain calm when you're calling emergency services.
 Although emergency situations are stressful, it is easier to receive help, and in turn to help the injured person, when you can maintain a calm composure.
 If you are able to provide details about the person's condition, the emergency services operator may be able to give you some advice for how to keep the person comfortable until help arrives, or even how to provide basic medical care.

 - Your name, telephone number and the location of the incident.